godspeedsystems/gs-documentation/docs/microservices-framework/datasources/create-custom-datasource.md

 ## Data Source

 Any kind of entity which provides read and write mechanism for data is considered a datasource.
-For example, an API, a SQL or NoSQL datastore which includes RDBMS or mongodb,postgresql, key value stores, document stores etc. The settings for each datasource lies in src/datasources directory.
+For example, an API, a SQL or NoSQL datastore which includes RDBMS or mongodb,postgresql, key value stores, document stores etc. The congfiguration for each datasource lies in src/datasources directory.

 ### Steps to create Custom Datasource